PRiesebos/DSLS-Genetics-Internship-Scripts/README.md

-Extra script for DSLS master internship at the UMCG genetics department.
+Extra scripts for DSLS master internship at the UMCG genetics department.

 TODO:
 - Add a header for each script